MahoganyMetal/SWG-IntroWebDev/README.md

 # SWG-IntroWebDev
-Upload assignments and practice code.
+This repository is for uploading assignments and practice code for the Intro to Web Dev course.